jonathanbrumley/provider-search/README.md

 * gpt-4o-mini has somewhat inconsistent performance compared with gpt-4o.
 It is not great at matching provider specialties to why the user is present.

-## Future improvements
+## Improvement - Responsiveness
+Responsiveness could be improved using an event-driven approach to stream output from the completion request.
+If the chat is on the client web device, this would require a stateful server and SSE or websockets.

+Instead of waiting for a full completion request to detect the new agent, we could stream results from the current agent and prompt the agent to provide a generic "Thanks for providing that information..." response instead of going on to the next question.
+In parallel we can use a separate prompt to get the full structured results, as soon as those results are ready, we could determine the next agent and call it.

+## Improvement - Structured Provider Matching - don't use LLM to match
-If provider data is initially unstructured (e.g. scraped from web sites), we could use the LLM to structure it.
+Most likely provider data comes in on rosters and we would not use an LLM to structure it.
-Ideally the provider data and search input are structured
+We could investigate using an LLM to validate the roster data, but having tried that, I believe non-LLM validation is best practice.

-* structured matching is far more scalable than LLM matching for large datasets.
+Either way, structured match would be far more scalable than LLM matching for large datasets.
 * LLM will not be able to match efficiently if the amount of data to match is larger than max tokens
 * structured matching can support matching against a large set of provider data (1M entries or more) using a SQL database or ES cluster
 * It might be nice to support some unstructured matching for "other" provider information.
-* The way this is work is that the structured search would first identify a small count of providers (e.g. 50), then an LLM matching operation would run on the small set
+* After using structured search to filter results to a small count of providers (e.g. 50), then an LLM matching operation would run on the small set to do an unstructured data match